mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

     ```

     !!! note
         To use VSCode on a compute node, an SSH key is necessary.
-If you haven't set up SSH keys yet, refer to this [guide](https://mit-supercloud.github.io/supercloud-docs/requesting-account/#generating-ssh-keys).
+While Satori documentation is unavailable, you can follow the same steps as outlined on [Engaging](https://engaging-web.mit.edu/eofe-wiki/ssh_keys/ssh_key/).

 === "Open Mind"